juhidesai/x9115baymax/README.md

 ## Threats to Validity

-If the input type is different than any of the above, the generation and extrapolation functions would need to be modified accordingly.
-The test cases should also include the code in the same file.
+* If the input type is different than any of the above, the generation and extrapolation functions would need to be modified accordingly.
+* The test cases should also include the code in the same file.
+* Verified only on an open source code of about 500 LOC.
+* Verified only for a container type library implementation(although this a norm in verifying similar algorithms).

 ## Conclusion